All Of Our Dignity

 3. Emotional Poverty through the absence of the basic nurturing and protective parental relationships due to violence, neglect or other forms of dysfunctional parenting (also known as childhood adversity).
 This is often transmitted inter-generationally and unintentionally.

-People in places like Timjanik perceive human rights champions to be selective in the injustices they seek to address.
-Those living with rural and town poverty feel both politically and economically abandoned.
-They are at the fag end of a painful transition from an industrial to a knowledge economy.
-This transition has concentrated opportunity in large cities at the expense of almost everywhere else.
-Those same champions scratched their heads as populists have hoovered up support in poor and abandoned communities.
-Despite their best intentions, they must bear part of the responsibility for the growth in populism and polarisation.
+People in places like Timjanik perceive human rights champions as selective.
+But human rights are supposed to be universal.
+Those living with rural and town poverty feel politically and economically abandoned.
+They get the bum deal in a painful transition from an industrial to a knowledge economy.
+This transition has concentrated opportunity in large cities at the expense of everywhere else.
+Human rights champions scratch their heads as populists have hoovered up support away from these knowledge economy hubs .
+Despite the best intentions, we human rights proponents bear some responsibility for the growth in populism and polarisation

-Coming back to the story of Timjanik.
-The following day at an unrelated press conference in the capital, we were asked by journalists about the events in the town.
-We were expected to join the public condemnation of the protesters behaviour.
-Instead we articulated the townsfolk’s grievances and their struggles and explained that we could understand them, though did not agree with them.
+At an unrelated press conference the day after our visit, a journalist asked the Minister and I about Timjanik.
+We were expected to echo public condemnation of the protesters behaviour.
+Instead we articulated their local grievances with empathy and said we understood why they protested though did not agree with them.

-Within two hours our inboxes were flowing with warm messages from people in Timjanik.
-They had not expected that we would actually listen to them and tell their story.
-They had needed to be acknowledged and heard.
+Within two hours our inboxes were flowing with warm messages from Timjanik.
+They had never expected to be listened to or for their story to be relayed across news channels.
+They needed to be acknowledged and heard.
 To understand that we think they matter too.
 From a collective refusal to host the small group home just 24 hours prior, it was now back on.

 From that moment on, we numerically balanced our public facing advocacy.
 We gave equal attention to the situation of the overall population and to those living with one or more of the three catastrophic burdens .
 If we did a public event on exclusion of Roma minority or children with disability one month, we made sure we also had an event on poverty or a population-wide issue like education or health the next.
-This struck us as fair, just and effective.
+This struck us as fair, just and effective and rebuilt public ownership of human rights as a universal principle.

 A few weeks after the protest, the government agreed a strategy to transfer all children out of large scale institutions through family re-unification, foster care and small group homes.
-The government named the strategy “Timjanik” in testimony to what we had all learnt from these events.
+The strategy “Timjanik” in testimony to what we had all learnt from those events.

 On October 15th last year, the last remaining children were removed from large scale institutions.
-The situation may have improved for children in state care in North Macedonia, but there is still so much to do to prevent exclusion, poverty and adversity in the lives of children the world over.
-We can only do this when everyone finds their place in a shared story of justice and fairness.
+The situation has improved for children in state care in North Macedonia, but there is still so much to do to prevent exclusion, poverty and adversity in the lives of children the world over.
+We can only do this when everyone finds their place in a shared story of universal,and not selective, human rights.
 We need to “re-universalize” our human rights story.

 A Children’s Pandemic